Business Banking, Small Business Banking Dispute Solutions

 Business bank current account, double charging, Bank pressuring businesses for more and greater business assets, lower business borrowings forced, higher personal Director's guarantees and further personal guarantees secured on family homes by bank mortgage.

 Business Bank current account - bank overcharging of interest and business current account bank - overcharging for double debits and fees - Bank Overcharging debit bank interest on business banking current account/ loan/ guarantee/ mortgage.

 Bank breaching contracts with business banking customer - RBS Global Restructuring Group (GRG) assistance, Business banking current accounts/ mortgages/ loans being moved from branch to debt recovery department / specialized lending unit / business support unit / business recovery support unit and normal banking relationship ending.

-Bank forgery of security documents to obtain property/payment for debt, Banker's misrepresentations in obtaining further security, Bank lending using both undervalued and overvalued property.
+Banker's misrepresentations in obtaining further security, Bank lending using both undervalued and overvalued property valuations.

-Tracing of ‘lost’ business bank accounts, moved and then ‘lost’ in an offshore bank, Cheque and BACS payments by bank branches without authority, Bank paying outside company mandate for business account/s.
+Cheque and BACS payments by bank branches without authority & Banks paying outside company mandates for business current and business loan account/s.

-SFLGS Business Failures and EFG Failures where IBAS has provided pre-litigation assistance on issues ranging from company loss, bank mistake, security taking, debenture taking and debenture registration and the taking of and 'calling up' of associated director's personal guarantees.
+SFLGS Business Failures and EFG Loan Business Failures where IBAS has provided pre-litigation assistance on issues ranging from company loss, bank mistake, security taking, debenture taking and debenture registration and the taking of and 'calling up' of associated bank director's personal guarantees.